Sales Tax Collection, Reporting, and Remittance Policy

 Any GW department engaged in the sale or rental of taxable goods and services is responsible for:

-• Completing the Monthly Sales Tax Remittance Form, reporting total taxable sales revenue and sales tax collected, and sending it to University Accounting Services in the Comptroller’s Office by the 10th of each month for the taxable sales of the preceding month even when no taxes are due
+- Completing the Monthly Sales Tax Remittance Form, reporting total taxable sales revenue and sales tax collected, and sending it to University Accounting Services in the Office of the University Controller by the 10th of each month for the taxable sales of the preceding month even when no taxes are due

-All sales tax remittances to the tax authorities will be coordinated through University Accounting Services in the Comptroller’s Office.
+All sales tax remittances to the tax authorities will be coordinated through University Accounting Services in the Office of the University Controller.
 Sales tax returns cannot be mailed directly to a government taxing authority by a department.
-All sales tax returns are submitted to the tax authorities on behalf of departments by University Accounting Services in the University Controller’s Office.
+All sales tax returns are submitted to the tax authorities on behalf of departments by University Accounting Services in the Office of the University Controller.

 Please note, even if no tax is due, the department is still required to complete the Monthly Sales Tax Remittance Form for the period.
 It is important to note that activities in jurisdictions other than D.C. may be subject to sales taxes in those jurisdictions.
 Any questions about whether the sale of a particular good or service is subject to sales tax in D.C. or another jurisdiction should be directed to the Tax Department for resolution before the sale takes place.